Billaferd/QuantumNexus/Rules.md

 ## II.
 Deck Construction

+### Construction Basics

+In Quantum Nexus, there are several rules to deck construction that must all be adhered to.
+The deck size must not exceed 200 CP, the domain points on all mission points must not total more than 6 and no single domain can total more than 4, the cards in the deck must adhere to the duplicate attributes printed as well as ensure that the specified domain points on a card are equal to or below the total domain points on the mission cards.

 ### A. Deck Size

 In Quantum Nexus, deck construction is a critical aspect of gameplay.
 The first rule to remember is that your deck must contain exactly 200 Command Points (CP).
 Each card in the game has a CP value displayed in the top left corner.
 When selecting cards for your deck, you must ensure the total CP value of all cards adds up to exactly 200.